-3.0.6.2 Fitting energy surfaces
+3.0.36.2 Fitting energy surfaces

 To fit an energy surface it is basically necessary to input all the structures and the energies that correspond to them.
-To do this it is just a matter of putting one structure after another in the input file.
+To do this it is just a matter of putting one structure after another in the input file (within the limit of the maximum number of structures for which the program is dimensioned).
 It is possible to fit the gradients acting on the atoms as well the energy of each structure, though often just the energies are fitted.
 If the latter is the case, then the easiest way to turn off the fitting of the gradients is to specify noflag as a keyword to prevent the program for looking for gradient flags in the absence of a keyword to specify them.